NoelToy/Data-Structures-Using-C/README.md

 1) Insertion in an Array at Specified Position
 2) Linear Search in an Array
+3) Binary Search in an Array